| William Rusedski: Painting & Drawing Experiments

 art.
 When these paintings work, they resonate with colour,

+light and life.
 Even though we cannot always read their contents as figural

 or realistic subjects, they become equations for the living